What Does it Look Like to Study Communication at Concordia?

 - Healthy relationship partners

-To meet this mission we offer two concentrations:
+To meet this mission we offer three concentrations:

 Curriculum Overview for a Communication Degree